Apologetics for everyone: Some notes on defending the faith

 “But in your hearts honour Christ the Lord as holy, always being prepared to make a defence to anyone who asks you for a reason for the hope that is in you; yet do it with gentleness and respect” (1 Peter 3:15).

-This is the classic text that lies at the heart of apologetics, the art of defending the Christian faith.
-In fact, the word “defence” here is a translation of the Greek “apologia,” from which we derive “apologetics.”
-The sense of the original Greek word is to present a compelling case in defence of a belief or a position.
+This is the classic text at the heart of apologetics, the art of defending the Christian faith.
+In fact, the word “defence” is a translation of the Greek “apologia,” from which we get “apologetics.”
+The sense of the original word is to present a compelling case in defence of a belief or a position.

-But the Apostle Peter is clear that apologetics is for everyone.
-And he’s not alone.
-The New Testament contains many similar injunctions to defend the faith, as well as examples of believers doing so.
-Jesus himself is the prime example, frequently engaging questions from his disciples as well as his enemies.
+The apostle Peter is clear, however, that apologetics is for everyone – and he’s not alone.
+The New Testament contains many injunctions to defend the faith, as well as examples of believers doing so.
+Jesus himself is the prime example, frequently engaging questions from his disciples and his enemies.

 Every follower of Jesus is thus called to do apologetics, in whatever circles God has placed us.
 But where to begin?
 Here are a few notes that may help us pursue this calling with enthusiasm and joy.